Balbriggan: Religion

 Balbriggan is a Roman Catholic parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.
 The parish church is the Church of Ss.
 Peter and Paul, with Mass available in English and Polish.
 This church features two stained glass windows by Harry Clarke.

 In the Church of Ireland structure, Balbriggan forms part of a combined parish with Balrothery and Balscadden.
 The parish church, on Church Street, is dedicated to St. George.

 There are Baptist and Pentecostal congregations which meet on Dublin Street and Hampton Street.

 References in literature

 The village is mentioned in James Joyce's short story "The Dead".
 Gabriel Conroy, the main character/narrator, mentions his brother is a Catholic priest in Balbriggan.

-One of the main characters – vampire Cassidy – in Garth Ennis's seminal comic book series 'Preacher' has the fictional biography of being born in Balbriggan in 1900.
-While not fully established in the comic book series, Cassidy later most-likely became a vampire after being bitten by someone from Skerries.
+The vampire Cassidy, one of the main characters in Garth Ennis's comic book series Preacher, was born in Balbriggan in 1900.

-Jacek, the lead character in the novel "Pantha rhei" by Kamil Brach, after coming back from the future discovered that his biography had changed.
-While searching for his "new" past he discovers accidentally that his alter ego from his reality lived with his fiancée in Balbriggan, and his disappearance didn’t go unnoticed.
+Jacek, the lead character in the novel Pantha rhei by Kamil Brach, discovers that his biography has changed after travelling back from the future.
+While searching for his "new" past he discovers accidentally that his alter ego from his reality lived with his fiancée in Balbriggan, and his disappearance didn't go unnoticed.
 While on the train, near the train station, Jacek sees a poster with his face on and he goes into the city.
 Looking for information he passes Mill Street.
-Eventually, he is recognised by a waitress in Molly’s Café.
+Eventually, he is recognised by a waitress in Molly's Café.